 Cockroaches are usually reddish-brown to black in color.

 Cockroaches have oval-shaped bodies and long legs that extend from their body.
 They have wings that overlap with their back and can fly.

 are cockroaches harmful?

 Cockroaches can carry dangerous bacteria that can harm humans.
 They frequently contaminate food or kitchens where food is prepared.
-If a cockroach is discovered in your home, it’s important to act quickly in order to keep the spread of bacteria contained.
+If a cockroach is discovered in your home, it’s important to act quickly to keep the spread of bacteria contained.
 Cockroaches do not bite or sting.

 Centipedes range from 1/8 – 6 inches in size.

-Centipedes are typically different shades of gray or brown, but are also notable in color and appearance for having darker spots across their bodies.
+Centipedes are typically different shades of gray or brown but are also notable in color and appearance for having darker spots across their bodies.

 Are centipedes harmful?